 - Nipple shields: Though not all or even most families find them helpful, for some parents trying to transition bottle-fed infants towards breastfeeding, nipple shields can be great transitional aids as babies adjust to the new movements, textures, and flavors associated with breastfeeding.

 - Flexibility: It’s hard to know what’s going to work for your baby in relactation until you start trying, so being willing to change positions, schedules, and strategies is a must – relactation is a tricky process, but for many families, it’s also a worthwhile one.

 As you start to transition your baby to breastfeeding, you may notice the contents of your baby’s dirty diapers changing.
 Formula-fed babies tend to have poop that is firm and brownish, but the poops of breastfed babies are generally softer, looser, and yellower.
-As your baby transitions to getting more and more of her nourishment from breast milk, you’ll be able to see the change in her bowel movements.
+As your baby transitions to getting more and more of their nourishment from breast milk, you’ll be able to see the change in their bowel movements.